 The Christmas tree in Germany is called Weihnachtsbaum.
 It was introduced to Germany by the reformers during the 16th century.

 What do they call Christmas in Germany?

-Germans call Christmas “Weihnachten”.
-It is a shortened word that comes from the words “weihnachtlich” and “christlich”.
-“Weihnachtlich” means “related to Christmas” and “christlich” means “Christian”.
-So, altogether, the word “Weihnachten” means “Christmas-like”.
+Germans call Christmas “Weihnachten.”
+It is a shortened word from “weihnachtlich” and “christlich”.
+“Weihnachtlich” means “related to Christmas,” and “christlich” means “Christian.”
+So, altogether, the word “Weihnachten” means “Christmas-like.”